-5. Open the circuit breaker, recharge the closing springs, remove the slow-close bracket, fast-close the breaker, recheck adjustments and trip open.
+5. Open breaker, recharge closing springs, remove slow-close bracket, fast close the breaker, recheck adjustments for 7/64" to 3/16", "A" dimension.

 NOTE: Fast-closing the circuit breaker may result in a slight increase in contact pressure over slow-closing.